runBackgroundJob

 Parameters

-• ...args - (optional) Additional arguments passed to the background job
+• ...args - Optional arguments passed to job

 Description